NFL Conference Futures Betting

 A home loss to the previously winless Giants was an unmitigated disaster in Week 4.
 Alvin Kamara hasn’t done much on the ground or in the receiving department, and New Orleans needs him to be great with Michael Thomas sidelined.

-The defence is solid but unspectacular, and there are also plenty of injuries on that side of the ball.
+The defense is solid but unspectacular, and there are also plenty of injuries on that side of the ball.
 This team is just mediocre on all counts; nothing about it in the post-Drew Brees era is especially impressive.

 Tampa Bay Buccaneers